jmachnik/mapTracking/README.md

 * More test
-* Some refactor in Redux actions on how followed point is picked
+* Some refactor in Redux actions on how followed point is picked & App.test. is crashing - because of some configuration problems in setupTests.ts
 ## Tech stack

 I used

-* React.js with Typescript
+* React.js with Typescript (Create React App)
 * Redux
-* Jest & enzyme for tests
+* Jest for tests

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).